joaks1/PyMsBayes/doc/source/intro/intro.rst

 (ABC).
 For more details about the methods implemented in |pmb|_ checkout :ref:`the background section<background>`.
+You should also be aware of :ref:`relevant caveats<caveats>` before using the method.
 The package is written by |jro|_.

 |pmb|_ is essentially a multi-processing wrapper around some popular ABC